VidiqOwO/CS-GO-SkinChanger/README.md

 # CS-GO-SkinChanger
-Paste of osriris but delete some features and make it only like skinchanger
+Paste of osriris but delete some features and make its only like skinchanger